 Oil exports in the last 10 years accounted on average for 97% of Angolan exports.
 In 2014 and in 2015, the share of oil in total export remained around the same level.
 Oil exports brought in $60.2 billion in revenues to the country in 2014.
-In 2015, foreign currency inflow generated by oil exports was at $33.4 billion, a 44.5% decline in relation to the same period the previous year.
+In 2015, FX inflow generated by oil exports was at $33.4 billion, a 44.5% decline in relation to the same period the previous year.

 Angola has maintained political stability since the end of the civil war in 2002.
 In February 2010, the Constitution established a presidential parliamentary system.
 Under the new system, the president is no longer elected by direct popular vote, but instead the head of the party winning the most seats in Parliament becomes president.
 The 2010 Constitution sets a limit of two, five-year presidential terms.

 Parliamentary elections were held under the new Constitution in August 2012.
 The ruling party Movimento Popular de Libertação de Angola (MPLA) won 175 out of 220 seats in 2012, receiving over 72% of the votes.
 As a result, the incumbent Jose Eduardo dos Santos was sworn in as President.
 União Nacional para a Independência Total de Angola (UNITA) is the main opposition party with 32 parliamentary seats, while Convergência Ampla de Salvação de Angola (CASA-CE), established six months before the elections, and Partido de Renovação Social (PRS) won eight and three seats respectively.
-The next legislative elections are scheduled to take place in 2017.

 Last Updated: Oct 17, 2016